ska-telescope/ska-oso-pht-ui/docs/src/userGuide/UserIntroduction.rst

 .. admonition:: Please note

-   This is an MVP version of PPT, meaning it offers a subset of the functionalities planned for the future.
+   This is an MVP version of PPT which offers a subset of the functionalities planned.
+At the moment, one can
+     - Create, view, and edit proposals.
+     - Specify individual targets or upload a list of targets in ICRS.
+     - Define observation sets.